MEI Travel Banner Ad

 Everything You Need to Know About Princess Cruises MedallionClass Experience

 A place you’ll return to again and again throughout the cruise is your cabin.
 In that regard, it’s probably the most important place to remember how to find.
-Once you visit your stateroom for the first time and drop your bags, be sure to then backtrack to the nearest stairwell or elevator bank; are they forward or aft?
+Once you visit your stateroom for the first time and drop your bags, be sure to then backtrack to the nearest stairwell or elevator bank.
+Are they forward, aft, or mid-ship?

 Then, in the first day or two, plan out a few places on the ship you know you’ll be frequenting, whether it’s the pool or the pizza counter.
 Mapping out the simplest route to the places you’ll be spending the most time means you’ll have more minutes to spend enjoying your vacation and less time trying to figure out where the heck you are.